deitch/multiwaydb/README.md

 * db.clear(cb) - clears the entire database, and then executes cb.
 * db.listen(port) - instructs the database to listen for REST requests on port.

+Note: The database keeps track of the last path you used to load using init(path).
+If you call init() *without* a path, it will simply refresh from the same path as last time.

 REST API
 --------
 The REST API is straightforward, and works as follows.